AJYI/FabflixProject/README.md

 ### Each member's contribution to Project 3

 For contribution, both members contributed 50-50, with tasks being worked on together.

+### Each member's contribution to Project 3

+For contribution, both members contributed 50-50, since we had problems with project 3 submission, we couldnt upload to github.
+However, we worked on the project together on zoom call.

 ### List of Files Containing Queries W/ Prepared Statements